Multimodal Language and Graph Learning of Adsorption Configuration in Catalysis: Methods

 \subsection{CatBERTa}

-In this research, we employ the CatBERTa model as a representative language model.
+In this research, we employ the CatBERTa model as a predictive language model.
 This text-based model is specifically designed and trained for predicting relaxed energy in adsorbate-catalyst systems.
 The model incorporates the RoBERTa encoder, originally pretrained on an extensive natural language corpus that includes resources such as BookCorpus and English Wikipedia, cumulatively exceeding 160GB \cite{liu2019roberta}.
 The RoBERTa, diverging from the conventional BERT model \cite{devlin2019bert} which masks a fixed 15\% of tokens in each epoch during training, adopts a dynamic masking approach.
 This method alters the masked tokens variably across different training epochs, thereby improving the model’s proficiency in predicting masked words and grasping syntactic and semantic nuances.

 The CatBERTa model is fine-tuned for an energy prediction task.
 The original RoBERTa’s classification head is replaced with a regression head, comprising a linear and activation layer.
 This modification allows CatBERTa to generate a singular scalar value of energy predictions.
 For this prediction, the embedding of the special ``\textless{}s\textgreater{}" token, after encoder processing, serves as input for this regression head.
-The training hyperparameters and the architecture details of the CatBERTa model are provided in Table S1.
+The training hyperparameters and the architecture details of the CatBERTa model are provided in Supplementary Table S1, while pretraining and fine-tuning strategies are listed in Supplementary Table S4.